az-digital/az_quickstart/.github/pull_request_template.md

 <!--- Describe your changes in detail (include keywords close/fix/resolve) -->

 ### Release notes
-Provide a summary of changes, how to use this change, and any related links.
+If this change requires release notes: provide a summary of changes, how to use this change, and any related links.
 This content will be pasted in the [release notes](https://github.com/az-digital/az_quickstart/releases).
 Use markdown format to ensure proper pasting of information.